 I was born in 1932 in a little town called Bingara in northern NSW.
 I thought it was lovely, but my mum would have thought differently.
 To her and others who called it home, it was Struggle Town.
 There was little money, the Great Depression was in full swing and we were surviving mainly on food coupons.

 My father, John Platford, was a rabbit trapper; a common depression era occupation due to plague proportion numbers and the toll taken on farmers.
 Yelarbon, two and half hours away and just across the Queensland border, had a chiller factory with 151 trappers on its books.
-My father was one of them and as a result, he would be away a lot.
+My father among them and as a result, he would be away a lot.

-They do not call them “depressions” for nothing and when he was home, what little money he had, my father spent mainly on wine.
-Of course, this did not fix the problems any of us had, least of all his and he would go off his head when rolling drunk and chase mum (Coral) around the house with whatever implement that was handy.
-During these episodes, she would gather all the kids and we would all hide in the bush until it was deemed safe to come out.
+They do not call them “depressions” for nothing and when he was home, what money he had, my father spent mostly on wine.
+The slippery slope.
+Drink to ease depression.
+Become violent when drunk.
+In this state, he would chase mum (Coral) around the house with whatever implement that was handy.
+During such episodes, she would gather all the kids and we would hide in bushland until it was deemed safe to come out.

-I was very much a rebel, a tomboy.
-I got flogged a lot both at home and at school.
+I was very much a rebel; a tomboy and I was physically abused both at home and at school.
 Those nuns did not need wine to bring out any latent sadism.
 Their cruelty was cool and calculated and in the name of the Lord.
 But I survived all of that and more.
-Like the cat whose ribs were visible and fur only in patches, I must have had nine lives.
+Like the cat whose ribs were visible and had fur only in patches, I must have had nine lives.
 Once, I nearly had my head chopped off with an axe and still bear the scar on my neck; twice I nearly drowned.
 On another occasion I almost fell from a high branch in the tallest tree while swinging from it by the legs, just managing to grab another branch in time.

 Another favorite thing was to visit the Gypsy camps when they came through town.
-They were good, kind people and taught me how to play the violin and harmonica – gifts given that lasted throughout the years,
+They were good, kind people and taught me how to play the violin and harmonica and how to read tea leaves – gifts given that lasted throughout the years,

-My grandmother was a strict Catholic of Irish heritage and her mother (my Great-Great-Grandmother) would go around the town visiting the sick.
+My grandmother was a strict Catholic of Irish heritage.
+She took it upon herself to go around town visiting the sick.
 One night a terrible storm struck, and she was guided on her rounds by a light of unknown source.
 That was the story, anyway, as handed down to me.
 There is much mystery in the mists of time and memory and such stories, true or false to whatever degree, have their place.

 Our closest neighbors lived over the hill.
 There was Sweetie and Dolly, their brother, Sonny, their mother, father, and Granny.
 The girls were my closest friends.

-The family had an old cane pram.
+The family had an old cane stroller.
 Granny was small and not terribly mobile.
 Sonny was a rascal of a kid.
 Add the hill and it was a combination that could only have one outcome.
-Sonny would take Granny in the pram to the top of the hill so she could take in the view.
-But at the top one day, the Devil (as the nuns would have it) took over and he let it go, with the pram and Granny hurtling down to the bottom.
+Sonny would take Granny in the stroller to the top of the hill so she could take in the view.
+But at the top one day, the Devil (as the nuns would have it) took over and he let it go, with the strollerand Granny hurtling down to the bottom.
 I never saw Granny again.

 As it turned out, we would soon also be leaving Bingara.

 World War II broke out in Europe and my father joined the Air Force.
 The rest of us were relocated by the government to Sydney so that mum and some of the older kids could work in factories producing essential products.
-We were allotted a terrace in Forest Lodge and given permanent rights to stay at minimal rent.
+We were allotted a terrace in Forest Lodge, part of the sprawling inner-city slums, and given permanent rights to stay at minimal rent.
 That was the end of the marriage.
 Mum was now officially a “deserted wife”.

-That old terrace, sold back into the private market after the death of my mother, would now be worth well over a million dollars with the area being cleansed of its working class roots and the dirt under the nails, to become another enclave of young professionals.
+That old terrace, sold back into the private market after the death of my mother, would now be worth several million dollars with the area being cleansed of its working class roots and the dirt under the nails, to become another enclave of young professionals.
+Renovated and gentrified.

 Part Two: WORKING AT MORISSET PSYCHIATRIC HOSPITAL